ruvini98/Mad-Project/README.md

 # Mad-Project

-it19057170 is under master branch
+IT19502298 branch is  Wijewickrama O.D